Dragory/modmailbot-community-resources/GCP Guide.md

 3)	Copy and paste the `example.config.ini` file and rename it to `config.ini`.
 ![image](https://user-images.githubusercontent.com/49169805/87231360-7dc4d980-c3ae-11ea-86c4-8a59e6199bb0.png)
 4)	Open the config.ini file and edit it to your liking.
 You’ll need the bot token from the developer portal as well as a `mainServerId` and a `inboxServerId`.
-For information on what can go in the config file, check [the offical documentation.](https://github.com/Dragory/modmailbot/blob/master/docs/configuration.md)
+For information on what can go in the config file, check [the official documentation.](https://github.com/Dragory/modmailbot/blob/master/docs/configuration.md)
 ![image](https://user-images.githubusercontent.com/49169805/87231371-9a611180-c3ae-11ea-8a1b-b560e9a4f08a.png)

 5)	Save the config file.